Multi-GPU and multi-node machine learning

 | ID ID Usage |

-Here we have two CPU processes, each using a GPU close to 100% utilization (GPU-Util column).
+Here we have two CPU processes, each using a GPU with around 80% utilization (GPU-Util column).
 If either GPU instead shows 0% it is not used at all.
 If the GPUs show rather low percentages, it might mean that you don't need multiple GPUs at least for the computational power.
 For large language models, you might need them for the GPU memory however, so check also the GPU memory usage (Memory-Usage column).
+In this example the memory usage is quite small, around 5%.

 Launching multiple processes